-- Internships, clinical experiences, practicums in the majors
+- Other experiential learning, internships, clinical experiences, practicum in the majors

 - Experience Program